Spin gauge theory, duality and fermion pairing

 \section{Abstract}

 We apply duality transformation to the Abelian Higgs model in 3+1 dimensions in the presence of electrons coupled to the gauge field.
-The Higgs field is in the symmetry broken phase, when flux strings can form.
+The Higgs field is in the symmetry broken phase, where flux strings can form.
 Dualization brings in an antisymmetric tensor potential $B_{\mu\nu}$\,, which couples to the electrons through a nonlocal interaction which can be interpreted as a coupling to the spin current.
 It also couples to the string worldsheet and gives rise to a string Higgs mechanism via the condensation of flux strings.
 In the phase where the $B_{\mu\nu}$ field is massless, the nonlocal interaction implies a linearly rising attractive force between the electrons, which can be interpreted as the result of a pair of strings joining the electrons.